skorokithakis/python-yeelight/docs/source/index.rst

     # Save this setting as default.
     >>> bulb.set_default()

+For efficiency, ``yeelight`` will use a single TCP connection for all the above commands.
+However, this means that, if there's an error, a command could raise a ``socket.error`` exception and need to be retried.
+Note that YeeLight connections are rate-limited to 60 per minute.
+If you need your connection to not have a limit, you need to use :py:meth:`Music mode
+<yeelight.Bulb.start_music>`.

 For a complete list of the commands you can issue, see the :doc:`API reference
 <yeelight>`.